-Even though the Canon EOS M50 does not have a GPS module built-in, it is still possible to add location data to your images via the GPS data of your smartphone.
+Even though the Canon M50 does not have a GPS module built-in, it is still possible to add location data to your images via the GPS data of your smartphone.
 You’ll need to install the Camera Connect app from Canon in order to do this.

 Set Up Menu Page 2 (SET UP2)

 |This function allows you to conserve battery power.When the camera is not in use, the screen quickly darkens to reduce battery consumption.|

 The power will shut off in the following circumstances.
 Press the power button again to restore power.

 |Shooting Mode||Powers down approximately 3 minutes after the last control is accessed on the camera.
 The LCD monitor automatically turns off 1 minute* after the last control is accessed even if [Auto Power Down] is set to [Off].
 Press any button other than the power button to turn the LCD monitor back on.|